tisfeng/Easydict/docs/How-to-use-macOS-system-dictionary-in-Easydict-en.md

 ### How to make a .dictionary dictionary

->  Attention: This part of the doc is aimed at advanced users, who need a bit of programming knowledge and loves to spend time on this.
+>  Attention: This part of the doc is aimed at advanced users, who need a bit of programming knowledge and love to spend time on this.

-Below is an introduction on how to use the open-source project [pyglossary](https://github.com/ilius/pyglossary) to convert Mdict dictionaries into .dictionary files.
+Below is an introduction to how to use the open-source project [pyglossary](https://github.com/ilius/pyglossary) to convert Mdict dictionaries into .dictionary files.
 This doc is based on [pyglossary apple](https://github.com/ilius/pyglossary/blob/master/doc/apple.md).

 ### Preparations